ZhiGroup/DeepENDO/interpretation/Readme.md

 ### Code walkthrough

 - perturbation based approach.ipynb: Perturbation based approach using decoder to map ENDOs to regions of brain.

 - KS_statistic.ipynb: Generate KS statistic plots using Harvard Oxford cortical and subcortical atlas.
+Harvard Oxford subcortical atlas includes labels cerebral cortex and white matter which are included here but can be excluded as in manuscript figures to emphasize subcortical structures.

 - model128.py: contains the autoencoder model used for the training.